alessiobussolari/better_seeder/README.md

 - **Centralized Configuration:** Manage settings through a simple Rails initializer.
 - **Modular Structure Files:** Define data generation, validation, and configuration logic on a per-model basis.
-- **Seamless Data Handling:** Efficiently generate, validate, load, and export seed data while supporting complex relationships.
+- **Seamless Data Handling:** Efficiently generate, validate, load, and export seed data while supporting complex relationships—now with enhanced child record generation for a more realistic data model.

 For further details or to contribute, please refer to the official repository or documentation.